-Aaron Hernandez’s Final Words Revealed In Suicide Letters He Wrote To His Fiancée, Daughter, And Lawyer
+Aaron Hernandez’s Final Words Revealed In Suicide Letters He Wrote To His Fiancee, Daughter, And Lawyer

-Before his tragic death in prison last year, Aaron Hernandez wrote three suicide letters addressed to his fiancée, daughter, and his lawyer, as a recently published book revealed.
+Before his tragic death in prison last year, Aaron Hernandez wrote three suicide letters addressed to his fiancee, daughter, and his lawyer, as a recently published book revealed.

-Jose Baez, the attorney of the former NFL star, shared excerpt of the letters in his book Unnecessary Roughness: Inside the Trial and Final Days of Aaron Hernandez, released this week.
-Baez met Hernandez in 2016 when the star athlete—who was serving a life sentence for the 2013 murder of Odin Lloyd—had just been indicted in connection with an earlier double-homicide.
+Jose Baez, the attorney of the former NFL star, shared excerpt of the letters in his book, Unnecessary Roughness: Inside the Trial and Final Days of Aaron Hernandez, released this week.
+Baez met Hernandez in 2016 when the star athlete, who was serving a life sentence for the 2013 murder of Odin Lloyd, had just been indicted in connection with an earlier double-homicide.
 Baez grew close to Hernandez as he helped him win an acquittal on April 14, 2017.
 The 27-year-old hanged himself in his cell just days later, on April 19.

-In copies obtained by the New York Post, Baez shared contents of the letters he wrote to his daughter Avielle Jenkins-Hernandez, now 5, fiancée Shayanna Jenkins, now 29, and Baez himself.
+In copies obtained by the New York Post, Baez shared contents of the letters Hernandez wrote to his daughter, Avielle Jenkins-Hernandez, now 5, fiancee Shayanna Jenkins, now 29, and Baez himself.
 Baez said Hernandez wrote the letters, which were found in his cell, the same night he died.
 Correction officers later released the letters to Baez, according to The Post.

 Baez said that the letter addressed to him included no clues that Hernandez intended to kill himself.
 Hernandez talked about contacting hip-hop artists and grabbing a coffee with Baez in the future.
 The tone of the letter is upbeat and includes a number of exclamation marks.